Ritapanda9009/htrc-feature-reader/README.md

-`Volume` objects have an page genrator method for pages, through `Volume.pages()`.
-Iterating through pages using this generator only keeps one page at a time in memory, and again it is preferable to reading all the pages into the list at once.
-Unlike volumes, your computer can probably hold all the pages of a single volume in memory, so it is not dire if you try to read them into a list.

 Like with the `FeatureReader`, you can also access the page generator by iterating directly on the object (i.e. `for page in vol`).
 Python beginners may find that using `vol.pages()` is more clear as to what is happening.